-This award recognizes unique formats of historical representation.
+This award recognises unique formats of historical representation.
 Applicants are encouraged to submit history related experiences told through physical exhibitions, artistic interpretation, history walks and tours.
-Make sure to include photographs and/or other materials that reflect the experience of the project in your entry.
+(Make sure to include photographs and/or other materials that reflect the experience of the project in your entry).

 Centenary of WW1 Award – $1500

-This year the judges will award a special prize for the best work or project submitted in any category on the impact of World War One on Victoria or Victorians.
+This award is for the best work submitted in any category on the impact of WW1 on Victoria and Victorians.

 History Article (Peer Reviewed) – $500

 This award recognises the best essay or article published in a recognised peer reviewed journal that illuminates the history of Victoria or Victorians.
 Articles must be written in a scholarly style using appropriate conventions of citation and be formally reviewed by referees.